Day 1. Arrival in Ulaanbaatar

 Day 3.
 Uureg Lake – Kharkhira Mountain Range

-From Uureg Lake we take a drive through beautiful mountainous road along the western slopes of the Kharkhira Mountain Range.
-Depending on orad conditions, we might drive all the way to Achit Lake, another great place for some bird watching.
-Late in the evening we arrive in the place at which we meet the support team for our oncoming trek.
+From Uureg Lake we take a drive through a beautiful mountainous road along the western slopes of the Kharkhira Mountain Range.
+Depending on road conditions, we might drive all the way to Achit Lake, another great place for some bird watching.
+Late in the evening we arrive in the place at which we meet the support team for our oncoming Mongolia Mountain Trek Tour.
 We will enjoy a dinner together, and spend the night at the jump off spot for the trek.

 Days 4-7.
 To the Kharkhira-Turgen Mountain Pass